OT-CONTAINER-KIT/restic/README.md

 ## Usage
 * restic.properties file
-For the sake of security you have to provide restic.properties as volume mounting as it contains critical information.
+For the sake of security we have not shipped restic.properties in the image, hence you have to provide it via volume mounting as it contains critical information.
 Below is a sample of it:
 ```
 export AWS_ACCESS_KEY_ID="XXXXXXXXXXXXXXXXXX"
 export AWS_SECRET_ACCESS_KEY="XXXXXXXXXXXXXXXXXX"
 export RESTIC_PASSWORD="XXXXXXXXXXXXXXXXXX"
 export RESTIC_REPOSITORY="s3:https://s3.amazonaws.com/xxxxxxxxx"
 ```

 * Logging
 Now we have logging support enabled as well a log file will be created at ""/var/log/backup/restic.log"".
 Content of log fill will look something like.
 ```